sarthakkale/trial-1/README.md

-This project is for JS101
+This project is for trial purpose (JS101)